hoiekim/Keyboards/README.md

 ## Support

-Please create a Github issue if you have questions or need support.
+Please use [Github discussions](https://github.com/hoiekim/Keyboards/discussions/categories/q-a) if you have questions or need support.

 ## Privacy Policy